Book Confidently with our Flexible Booking Policy. LEARN MORE

 2. Rail Pass & Transport

-If you are going to do any traveling in Japan, it pays to get the Japan Rail Pass (JR Pass).
-Basically, if you travel from Tokyo to Osaka and back, then it’s a better deal to get the rail pass.
-It’s cheaper to buy the pass outside Japan, so it’s best to plan ahead if you are thinking about getting one.
+If you are going to be traveling a lot in Japan, it pays to get the Japan Rail Pass (JR Pass).
+Basically, if you travel roundtrip from Tokyo to Osaka and Osaka to Hiroshima, then it’s a better deal to get the rail pass.
+There are many options for buying a Rail Pass, so it’s best to plan ahead if you are thinking about getting one.

 It’s not necessary to rent a car in Japan because the trains and buses are comfortable and reliable.
 But if you do, you must have an international driver’s license.